blockparty-sh/cpp_slp_graph_search/README.md

 # TODO

-cslp\_fuzzer:
-    instrument with afl

 set up ubsan

 build with "-fsanitize=address" and/or "-fsanitize=undefined"

-port to use boost instead of c++17 for easier building

 gs++:
     look into sending txs and early exit based on that